musictheory/NilScript/README.md

 someFunction(zero, one, two, three, four, TheConstant);
 ```

-The oj compiler inlines these values.
+The NilScript compiler inlines these values.
 The above code becomes:

 ```
 someFunction(0, 1, 2, 3, 4, "Hello World");